-Organizations are learning that the real savings may come in being able to actually reuse materials, and not just repurpose them from one format to another.
-For example, in an automotive application, several different manuals may well include several of the same procedures.
+As useful as repurposing content is, organizations are learning that the real savings may come in being able to actually reuse materials, and not just repurpose them from one format to another.
+For example, in an automotive application, several different manuals may well include a few of the same procedures.
 Why not create the content in such a way that the reusable procedures can be created once, edited once, and stored once in a format that allows it to be reused in many different manuals and other content products?

-Figure 3.
+Figure 2.
 A procedure common to a wide range of a manufacturer's products could be a good candidate for efficient re-use.
 For example, instructions for or certain safety warnings about removing tires may be the same across an automobile product line.
 (Source: Ford Owners Manual, 2000 Taurus)